alanqrwang/keymorph/README.md

     --num_keypoints 128 \
     --loss_fn mse \
     --transform_type tps_0 \
+    --max_random_affine_augment_params (0.2, 0.2, 3.1416, 0.1) \
+    --affine_slope 1000 \
     --data_dir ./centered_IXI
 ```

+`--affine_slope` linearly ramps up the ``max_random_affine_augment_params` such that it starts at 0 for all parameters and reaches their maximum values at epoch 1000.
+This helps the model to learn the keypoints under increasing affine transformations.

 ### Training KeyMorph
 Follow instructions for "Training KeyMorph" above, for more options.